Cartesi Price Tops $0.10 on Major Exchanges (CTSI)

-Cartesi (CTSI) traded 5.2% lower against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on November 13th.
-One Cartesi token can now be purchased for $0.10 or 0.00000611 BTC on popular exchanges.
-Cartesi has a total market capitalization of $64.74 million and approximately $7.15 million worth of Cartesi was traded on exchanges in the last 24 hours.
-In the last seven days, Cartesi has traded 31.2% lower against the U.S. dollar.
+Cartesi (CTSI) traded 1.6% higher against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on November 19th.
+One Cartesi token can now be purchased for $0.10 or 0.00000624 BTC on popular exchanges.
+Cartesi has a total market capitalization of $67.29 million and approximately $2.88 million worth of Cartesi was traded on exchanges in the last 24 hours.
+In the last seven days, Cartesi has traded 1.9% lower against the U.S. dollar.

 Here’s how similar cryptocurrencies have performed in the last 24 hours: